A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Main result

-\begin{remark} Note that the Hypothesis \hypref{hyp:psi} is compatible with the classical and physically relevant choice $\Psi(r)=\frac{1}{4}(1-r^2)^2$.
+\begin{remark} Note that the Hypothesis \ref{hyp:psi} is compatible with the classical choice $\Psi(r)=\frac{1}{4}(1-r^2)^2$.
 However, it does not allow us to consider singular potential, such as logarithm type.
 This means that we can not guarantee that $\varphi$ has values in the physically relevant interval $[-1,1]$. \end{remark}